nova-network-inc/fusion-boilerplate/README.md

 without the need for crediting Nova Network Inc.

 ### Can I add other networks?
-You can, but for that you will have to customise the Fusion SDK, deploy new contracts on the new networks you want to add, and change a big chunk of the original code.
+You can, but for that you will likely have to customise the Fusion SDK, deploy new contracts on the new networks you want to add, and change a big chunk of the original code.

 ### Can I add my own token list?
 Yes.
 Simply edit the token list under `src/constants/tokens/tokens.json` to create